Suspect in fatal subway shooting in New York tied to notorious MS-13 gang, police say

 The victim, a 20-year-old man named Abel Mosso, was affiliated with the 18th Street gang, according to Shea.

-A video caught the shooting which happened after a confrontation between a group of men on a subway train spilled over onto a train platform in Queens at about 12:45 p.m. on Sunday afternoon.
+The video caught the shooting, which happened after a confrontation involving a group of men on a subway train spilled over onto a train platform in Queens at about 12:45 p.m.
+Sunday.

-Three men could be seen in the video fighting on the ground of the elevated platform as the train is stopped with doors open, according to NBC-owned station NBC New York.
+Three men can be seen in the video fighting on the ground of the elevated platform as the train is stopped with doors open, according to the NBC-owned station NBC New York.
 About six shots can be heard in the video, NBC New York reported.

 Neither a gun nor shell casings were found on the platform, Shea said Monday.